Remote-Sensing-at-FU-Berlin/RESEDA/README.md

 -   **Step 5**: To compile the entire website, find the build tab in the top right hand corner.
 You should see the option to "build website".
 Click this.
 The website should be built.

--   **Step 4**: After the website is built, you should be able to see it in the R-studio browser.
-There is a little button (blue arrow with a little browser icon) that allows you to pop the website into your default web-browser.
-This way you can look at the website in your browser.

 ***Important***: If you want to see the website, you need to upload it to a web server to serve the webpage on the internet.
 Open the main Quarto file (such as index.qmd) in R-Studio, then click render the website by clicking the "Render Website" button in the top right corner of the editor or by running quarto::quarto_render() in the R console.